alainicolas/topip/README.md

   -file FILE  Your file to parse.
 Text file by default.

   -pcap       If set, will assume you are providing a pcap file, and decode it as text.

+  -vlan	      If set, will search for vlan -Vlxxxx- instead of IP

   -top TOP    Number of top hits to display.
 10 by default.